SS7P81 - Criminology Dissertation (2018/19)

 3. Be conversant with pertinent criminological theoretical frameworks

 4. Have an advanced understanding of research methodology

 5. Communicate their research findings in an academic style

-Assessment centres on one dissertation document (100% of marks)
+Assessment is on one dissertation document (100% of marks).

 Davies, P. (Editor), Francis P. (Editor), Jupp V. (Editor) (2010)‘Doing Criminological Research‘ London : Sage